TaylorOD/reachOutt/README.md

 Medium:
 - Only show CurrentUser's (currently logged in User) Contacts and Reachouts (Will do after Demo)
+- Take screen shots of live app for Github

 Big:
 - Vue Native App